SaraAGithub-Portfolio/RPS-Challenge-DF/README.md

 ## How to Use:

 ```
-Make sure do run npm install first to ensure you've installed all dependencies indicated in the package.json file.
+Make sure to run npm install first to ensure you've installed all dependencies indicated in the package.json file.

 To run tests and code coverage: open an integrated terminal from the 'test' folder.
 Type: 'npm test'.
 Should see passing tests and code coverage chart.